 And guess what; your bones don’t need chemicals and drugs.
 They require nutrients for nourishment, remodeling and renewal.
 The best way to get bone-healthy nutrients is from foods and supplements, especially the Foundation Foods and Foundation Supplements.

 But foods can do even more for your bones.
-Because when you follow the acid/alkaline balance as I explain in the Save Our Bones Program, your bones will retain the minerals they need to thrive and rejuvenate.
+Because when you follow the acid/alkaline balance as I explain in the Osteoporosis Reversal Program, your bones will retain the minerals they need to thrive and rejuvenate.

 In fact, check out the amazingreal life results our community members have experienced thanks to the changes they’ve made to their diets.